ACHOF – Artist Biographies – V – Z

 For more information on this artist, please visit his web site at www.WEISSGUYgallery.com

 (b.
-September, 1955 in Palm Springs, California) The son of noted architect, Donald Wexler, Glen studied fine art photography at Humboldt State University and then transferred to the Art Center College of Design, in Pasadena, California, where he was exposed to the works of leading advertising designers and fashion photographers, finding this type of work more interesting to him than what a fine art curriculum might provide.
-In reality, his fantasy was to shoot photos for album covers.
+September, 1955 in Palm Springs, California) The son of noted mid-century architect, Donald Wexler FAIA, Glen studied fine art photography at Humboldt State University and then transferred to the Art Center College of Design, in Pasadena, California, where he was exposed to the works of leading advertising and fashion photographers, finding this type of work more interesting to him than what a fine art curriculum might provide.
+Ultimately, it was the music industry that provided the opportunities for innovation and experimentation to hone his vision and craft.

 Wexler was interested in album cover art at a young age, with some of his early inspiration coming from the works of the Hipgnosis design firm, whose works graced the covers of many of Glen’s favorite records.
 He was intrigued by the way their work used photography in new and exciting ways, working to suspend the viewers’ disbelief in what they were seeing.
 When, at the age of 22, he was given an opportunity to work in the record industry, he left school and went full time into cover design.

-Wexler’s first album cover design was for Blam! by The Brothers Johnson but, since then he has been hired to work on images for many well-known musicial acts, including rockers the Black Crowes, Black Sabbath, Boston, Peter Frampton, Kansas, KISS, Rush, Van Halen, YES and ZZ Top, pop acts including Chaka Kahn and Michael Jackson, and jazz greats including Chick Corea and Herbie Hancock.
-In addition to his album cover projects, Wexler’s photographic projects include ad images, corporate logos, film titles and book covers for clients including AT&T, Adobe Systems, Citibank, Dell, Ford Motor, Frito Lay, Hiram Walker, IBM, Mars, Master Card, Microsoft, Nike, Pfizer, P&G, Sony, Time Magazine, Toshiba, Warner Bros. and Yahoo, among others.
+Wexler’s first album cover assignment was for Blam! by The Brothers Johnson but, since then, he has been hired to work on images for many well-known musical acts, including rockers the Black Crowes, Black Sabbath, Boston, Peter Frampton, Kansas, KISS, Rush, Van Halen, Whitesnake, YES and ZZ Top, R&B and pop acts including Chaka Kahn and Michael Jackson, and jazz greats including Chick Corea and Herbie Hancock.
+In addition to his album cover projects, Wexler’s photographic projects include ad images, corporate logos, film titles and book covers for clients including Acura, Allstate, AT&T, Adobe Systems, Capital One, Coca-Cola, Dell, Ford Motor, Frito Lay, Master Card, Microsoft, Nike, Pepsi, Pfizer, P&G, Sony, Time Magazine, Toshiba, Toyota, Warner Bros.
+Pictures and Yahoo, among others.
 Introduced to digital imaging technology in 1987, Wexler was among the first artists to adopt this technology as a tool in his creative process and is now recognized as a worldwide leader in the use of these technologies.

-In 1996, Wexler won first place at the Hollywood Reporter’s Key Art Awards and he received the “Photojournalism of the Year” award from the International Photography Awards in 2003.
-In 2004, he won first place Best of Photojournalism award from the National Press Photographers Association, while also receiving awards from the Andy Awards, Beldings, Communication Arts, Graphis, Icon Awards, International Photography Awards, Key Art Awards, Lüzer’s Archive’s “200 Best Ad Photographers Worldwide”, Photo District News and NPPA.
+In 1996, Wexler won first place at The Hollywood Reporter’s Key Art Awards for the film poster for Batman Forever and he received the “Photojournalism of the Year” award from the International Photography Awards in 2003.
+In 2004, he won first place Best of Photojournalism award from the National Press Photographers Association and a “200 Best Ad Photographers Worldwide” award from Lürzer’s Archives, while also receiving accolades from the Andy Awards, Beldings, Communication Arts, Graphis, Icon Awards and Photo District News.
 In 2003, he lectured about album cover work at the Rock and Roll Hall of Fame in Cleveland, OH, and his album cover artwork was featured at the National Academy of Recording Arts and Sciences’ “The Art Of Music” event in 2006.

 Robert Whitaker – Notable examples of album cover work – The Beatles – Revolver and Yesterday & Today (inc. the “Butcher Cover”); Cream – Disraeli Gears; Gerry & The Pacemakers – How Do You Like It and Ferry Across The Mersey; The Seekers – Seekers Seen In Green